Who we are

 - Implementation of all aspects of the Indemnity Agreement with the Congregations.

-Department of Education and Skills, Residential Institutions Redress Unit, Cornamaddy,
+Department of Education, Residential Institutions Redress Unit, Cornamaddy,

 Phone: (090) 648 3625